All Products

 properties:

-groups: # The configurations to override, whose structure is the same as that of the alert rules.
-You can define multiple groups and alert rules to override.
+groups: # The override configurations, whose structure is the same as that of the alert rules.
+You can define multiple groups and alert rules to be overridden.

-- name: res-exceptions # Specify the alert group to override.
+- name: res-exceptions # Specify the name of the alert group to be overridden.

 rules: